bahim22/work/Docs2/AplusQues.md

 10. check case for overheating and mobo for swollen capacitors if computer reboots at random intervals multiple times/day
 11. check fuser if printer is smudging toner on the paper after printing
 12. computer may have incorrect drivers installed if print jobs are printed as garbled text
-13. Startup tab in Task Mngr utility shows proc. init at startup (earlier W -v used MSConfig)
+13. Startup tab in Task Mngr utility shows proc. init at startup
+    1. (earlier Windows versions used MSConfig)
 14. disk cleanup utility deletes temp fi from HDD
-15. WinRE helps recover a sys that won't boot.
-It auto starts but manual start via Windows Recovery settings in Advanced startup menu
+15. `WinRE` helps recover a sys that won't boot.
+It auto starts and can be manually started via Windows Recovery settings in Advanced startup menu
 16. need to configure port forwaring on a SOHO router to host gaming server

+## MacOS X

-17. **MacOS** X Time Machine requires external storage media (ext HDD or Time Capsule) & does incremental/historical backups & del oldest backups when storage fills
+1. **MacOS** X Time Machine requires external storage media (ext HDD or Time Capsule) & does incremental/historical backups & del oldest backups when storage fills
-    1. Time Machine runs: hourly for 24 hrs; daily for past month, weekly for all prev mo.
+2. Time Machine runs: hourly for 24 hrs; daily for past month, weekly for all prev mo.
-    2. Disk Utility lets you run first aid, partition, erase, unmount dsk, get dsk info
+3. Disk Utility lets you run first aid, partition, erase, unmount dsk, get dsk info
-    3. manage updates in App Store & go to Sys Pref => Software Updates for OS Updates
+4. manage updates in App Store & go to Sys Pref => Software Updates for OS Updates
-    4. Force Quit (Cmd+Option+Ext) to individually halt running or hung apps
+5. Force Quit (Cmd+Option+Ext) to individually halt running or hung apps
-    5. Run terminal session by opening `Finder` then `/Apps/Utilities` dir.
+6. Run terminal session by opening `Finder` then `/Apps/Utilities` dir.
-    6. Keychain feature in MacOS stores passwords, private keys, certs, secure notes
+7. Keychain feature in MacOS stores passwords, private keys, certs, secure notes

 ## Network